VisualGPS/VisualGPSqt/README.md

  ```
  * Using qtcreator, open VisualGPSqt/Software/VisualGPSqt/Source/VisualGPSqt.pro
  - Compile as normal
- - You may have to run as administrator depending on your permissions to access the serial port.
+ - **NOTE:** You may have to run as administrator depending on your permissions to access the serial port.

  ## Windows Build
   * Make sure that you initialize and update the submodules.